 Coffin Lab openings!

-I’m also searching for a M.S. student beginning either Jan 2015 or Sept 2015.
+I’m looking for a M.S. student beginning Sept 2015.
 This student will work on an NIH-funded drug discovery project aimed at developing new preventative therapies for hearing loss.
 This position is through the School of Biological Sciences.
 Information and application materials are available on the SBS website.
 Please contact me first if you plan to apply.

 Welcome to the Coffin Lab!
 We study hair cells – not the hair cells on your head, but the hair cells in your inner ears.
 Hearing is one of our basic senses – it allows us to communicate and to perceive the world around us.
 At the heart of hearing is the sensory hair cell: a polarized epithelial-type cell that converts acoustic signals in the environment to electrochemical signals in the nervous system.
 These cells are exquisitely sensitive to sound and unfortunately to damage from a variety of sources including noise and some classes of medications.
 This damage causes hearing loss, cutting us off from the outside world.
 Research in the Coffin Lab seeks to understand the cellular events underlying hearing loss so that we may prevent these events and preserve hearing.
 We use a variety of fishes as model systems for this research.